 - Comparison of the proposed prices to historical prices paid, whether by the Government or other than the Government, for the same or similar items.
 This method may be used for commercial items including those “of a type” or requiring minor modifications.

-When looking at fair and reasonable price under FAR 14.404-1 contracting agencies have broad discretion.
+When looking at FAR fair and reasonable price requirements under FAR 14.401.1 contracting agencies have broad discretion when making price reasonableness determinations.
 A substantially low price can bring in the question of whether you understood the solicitation requirements.
 Looking at the pricing for each CLIN can be an indicator under the unbalanced pricing analysis.
 See information about the economic price adjustment clause.

 Government contracting agencies would typically determine price reasonableness based on an analysis and comparison of each bidder’s total evaluated price to the mean of all the suggested prices.

 FAR 15.404 1 permits government discretion in its choice of method to determine cost reasonableness.
 Specifically, FAR 15.404-1 (b)(2) (ii) gives the government the option to use a “[c]omparison of the proposed prices to historical prices paid, whether by the Government or other than the Government, for the same or similar items”.